-My primary areas of research are contemporary philosophy of mind and metaphysics, and I often approach issues in these fields by employing resources that can be found in historical thinkers like Aristotle and Thomas Aquinas.
-In my recent dissertation, for example, I focused on our ability to achieve mutual awareness with other persons, and I suggested that we can make progress in explaining this phenomenon by utilizing an Aristotelian powers ontology.
-For more information on this project, please visit the following link for my dissertation summary.
-In current projects I explore issues concerning the ontology of the human person, the relation between mind and world, the structure of social relations, our unique social cognitive capacities, and the nature of collective agency.
+My current research focuses primarily on issues at the intersection of philosophy of mind and metaphysics, and I often approach these areas by employing resources that can be found in historical thinkers such as Aristotle and Thomas Aquinas.
+In my recent dissertation, for example, I addressed our ability to achieve mutual awareness with other persons, suggesting that we can make progress in explaining this phenomenon by utilizing an Aristotelian powers ontology.
+For more information on this project, please see my dissertation summary.
+In current projects I explore the importance of social interactions to the ontology of the human person, the relation between mind and world, the structure of social relations, our unique social cognitive capacities, and the nature of collective agency.
 I am also interested in medieval philosophy, especially the cognitional theory of Thomas Aquinas, and I am developing an account that shows how his approach benefits contemporary metaphysics of mind.

-Below are listed published/forthcoming papers, paper presentations, and selections of work in progress.
+Below are listed published/forthcoming papers, paper presentations, and a selection of works in progress.

 Published or forthcoming papers: